bren-cere/TESTING/README.md

 - **Scope of Work**
   1. **Event Listener** – listens to Decentralized Data Cluster (DDC) for `BalanceLow` events and to an HTTP endpoint for manual top-up requests.
   2. **Ramp integration** – trigger an external ramp service that in turn delivers the $CERE tokens into the user account
-  3. **Credit Card Authorisation** – manage credit authorisation by storing a token securily in a database, enable automated top-ups by credit card
+  3. **Credit Card Authorisation** – manage credit authorisation by storing a token securily in a database, enabling automated top-ups by pre-authorising the credit card

 - **Deliverables**
   * Source code  under `cluster-apps/apps/developer-console/topup-service/`